neilagabriel/vim-geeknote/README.md

 Where `<value>` is replaced with the desired width of the window.
 This option overrides all other width-related options.

+#### Limit View to Specfic Notebooks

+By default, all notebooks will be shown in the navigation window.
+Depending on the number notebooks you have, this can add a non-trivial amount of time to the load time of the plugin.
+You may also simply not want to see your full set of notebooks when working in Vim.
+Use the following option to limit the display to a specific notebook or set of notebooks:

+    let g:GeeknoteNotebooks=
+    \    [
+    \        'aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeee',
+    \        'aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeee',
+    \    ]

 ## Usage

+### Toggle Geeknote Navigation Window

 Use `:Geeknote` to open/toggle the geeknote navigation window.
 If the navigation window is not visible, this command will split the current window